xrcyz/Knowledge-Base/README.md

 The term `z * (1 - z) * (z - t)` may also be referred to as the _node delta_.

 Allegedly, these loss derivatives tell us in which direction to move the weight in order to arrive at a better answer.
+The learning rate is used to reduce the step size, so that the change doesn't overshoot the target.

 ```
 let learningRate = 0.5;